sushant8525/Face-emotion-Recognition/README.md

 #
 <h2> :book:Conclusion</h2>
-1. All the models such as Mobilenet, Dexpression, CNN, Densenet, and ResNet were evaluated.
+1. All the models such as Mobilenet, Dexpression, CNN, Densenet, and Resnet were evaluated.

 2. The ResNet model was chosen because it had the highest training accuracy of all the models, and its validation accuracy was nearly 72 percent, which is comparable to CNN models.